scrotal lump post pic

 Management

-If testicular cancer is suspected, the patient will require a multidisciplinary team (MDT) discussion, subsequent orchidectomy (via groin approach) and counselling about sperm banking.
+This patient has features suggestive of testicular cancer.
+The patient will require imaging, a multidisciplinary team (MDT) discussion, subsequent orchidectomy (via groin approach) and counselling about sperm banking.

-Benign cysts and hydroceles may be left alone unless causing discomfort.
+Benign cysts and hydroceles may be left alone unless they are causing discomfort.

 An inguinoscrotal hernia should be surgically repaired to prevent complications.